cytosom-package/CytoSOM/README.md

 CytoData <- CytoSOM::PolygonGatingGatedData(CytoData,Polygons = list(Poly3),gatingName = "CD45”)
 ```

-Then the analysis can be continued at point 4 above.
+Then the analysis can be continued at point 4 above ("Using gated data from FlowJo").

 ## Exctracting data from meta-clusters